How to Save Money with a Pellet Heater

 Turn it Off

 Going to work for the day or going down the street for a few hours to go shopping, then switch your pellet heater off.
 This is another super easy way to save money with a pellet heater.
-Many people with wood heaters and even heat pumps have the habit of letting the heater run.
-For wood heaters it’s because you can’t really switch it “off” and all you can do is shut the dampers down and let the fire die out.
+Many people with wood heaters have the habit of letting the wood heater run non-stop.
+This makes sense because for wood heaters you can’t really switch it “off”.
+Instead, you turn the dampers down and let the fire die out.
 Also, wood heaters can take a long time to heat an area, so it’s just easier to let the wood heater burn so your house doesn’t get cold.
 None of that is an issue with a pellet heater.

 It’s Not a Wood Heater